readdle/jet-blaze/website/docs/jet-blaze-intro.md

 The framework uses components, services, and controllers to manage the application's logic and presentation.
 A built-in DI (Dependency Injection) container manages the lifecycle of services and controllers within the React tree structure, allowing for scope-based lifecycle management.
 Finally, Jet-Blaze leverages RxJS for a declarative approach to code, seamlessly handling both synchronous and asynchronous tasks.

 These solutions enable developers to adhere to SOLID principles, fostering a well-structured codebase and reduced coupling, thereby simplifying maintenance.

----

-This revised introduction aims to provide a clear, concise, and professional overview of the Jet-Blaze framework, aligning with the standards of technical writing in software development.